Hannahvandenbos/ExplainableAuthorshipVerification/README.md

 Here, we explain how and where to download the data from and how to process it to ensure applicability to our experiments.
 We use two datasets: Amazon reviews and Fanfictions from the PAN2020 competition.

 ### Downloading the Data
-The *Amazon Reviews* dataset needs to be downloaded from: https://nijianmo.github.io/amazon/index.html \
+The *Amazon Reviews* dataset needs to be downloaded from [Amazon Reviews](https://nijianmo.github.io/amazon/index.html) \
 Download the 5-core files for the following categories and extract them to the *explainableAV/Amazon* folder:
 <ol>
   <li>"Amazon Fashion"</li>